pageflex/Teamcity.DocumentReleaseNotes/Source/DockerDocs.md

 For running from the command line, "Terminal Window" under "other windows" in vs.net is your best friend.
 I personally use this as well as an external Powershell window to compose and to monitor stuff. just remember when you bring up your app to use the -d if you don't want to see the tails and --build is your friend if you made changes to the code base
 ## Docker Lifecycle
-Docker containers only run as long as necessary.
+Docker containers can either run as "long-running services" or only run as long as necessary.
 So if you provide a DLL as an entry point, it will only run the container as long as it takes that DLL to do it's work and exit.
+If you provide an end point that is something like a web api, or a continuously running script, then the host will continue to exist.
 You can tell if a container is still running by using the docker ps command.

 ## Docker Context and Docker Compose
 The docker-compose context is very sensitive.
 It takes whatever folder you provide as context in the yaml and passes it to the docker daemon.